HyperSkys/AI-Self-Bot/README.md

 In order to get your Character AI Character ID go to a specific character look at the url (should look like this `old.character.ai/chat2?char=kZT7zxpl_1fn43ROM7RO_d4_TlPmZzRGnyIz8BJy5FE`) in the example the character id is `kZT7zxpl_1fn43ROM7RO_d4_TlPmZzRGnyIz8BJy5FE` right between the `char=` and the `&`.

-### Discord
+### Telegram

-You can join my discord using this invite https://discord.gg/ZEtW7fzfEy please join the server if you have any issues or suggestions that you would like to make do not make random issues when you could just use the discord.
+You can join my telegram using this link https://t.me/hyperskysdev please join the server if you have any issues or suggestions that you would like to make do not make random issues when you could just use the discord.

 ## License
 This project is licensed under [MIT Public License](https://github.com/HyperSkys/AI-Self-Bot/blob/main/LICENSE)